ngabhane/Chat_app/README.md

 - This is a chat application created using Python and django.
 - Users can be added through admin panel only.
 - On the start of application you will be redirected to login page.
 - After login it will display message history.
+Here you can send and receive messages.